Updated 24 May 2025

 HybridOS

-The program has a total line count of more than 1,100, and had features such as a multi-user signup and login system, a number of games and useful applications, plenty of colourful ASCII art, and a root admin system.
+HybridOS 2 totalled 1100 lines of Python, and had features such as a multi-user signup and login system, a number of games and useful applications, plenty of colourful ASCII art, and a root admin system.

-HybridOS was ported to many different languages, including C, C++, Java, C# (twice), and Batch.
-Even linux distros were made as well!
+As we developed more skills, HybridOS was ported to many different languages, including C, C++, Java, C#, and Batch.
+Linux distros were made as well, and basic bootloaders and kernels were built as our skills advanced.

-HybridOS was largely abandoned after the beginning of 2020, and the code for the first Python version has been released on my Github page.
+HybridOS 2 was largely abandoned after the beginning of 2020, and the code for this version can be found at

 Something big may be coming soon, though...